Griffith Business School: MBA

 The Griffith MBA is ranked among Australia's leading MBA programs in CEO Magazine and its 2017 MBA Rankings.
-The rankings are compiled by the International Graduate Forum and are designed to present a 360-degree view of the world’s leading business schools.
-The Griffith MBA is placed sixth in the top tier of Australian programs and is the only Queensland program to feature in the top 10.
-It is also featured in the magazine’s top 20 Global MBA Rankings.

 The MBA program was awarded the top rating of five stars with the Graduate Management Association of Australia (GMAA) 5-star rankings.
 The MBA retained its #4 position among the Top 5 MBA programs in Australia, per the 2017 Australian Financial Review (AFR) BOSS Magazine MBA survey.
 This Australian MBA ranking is conducted every two years and is primarily based on the feedback of recent alums.